MNaplesDevelopment/deep-learning-software-defects/README.md

 This project was completed in 1 semester in a Software Engineering class, so this project is not perfect and theres a lot that could be improved.
 Which I would like to impove given enough free time.

 * Create a webcrawler to automatically download a massive dataset of source code.

-* Use an imprementation of Word2Vec in PyTorch or TensorFlow because in this project we are currently using SciKit-Learn which does not utilize GPUs and will not be practical with larger datasets.

 * Use a database instead of storing data to files like we are now as it will quickly get out of hand.